Fausto Melotti

 Fausto Melotti (1901–1986) was an Italian sculptor, ceramicist, poet, and theorist.

 Life

 Fausto Melotti was born in the city of Rovereto, a city just east of Lake Garda in northeastern Italy in 1901.
 He had a sister, Renata Melotti, who was also an artist―Renata married the architect Gino Pollini.
 During the First World War, his family fled intense fighting in the Alpine region and moved to Florence.
 Melotti was married and had two daughters; one, Marta Melotti started the foundation dedicated to her father's work.

-Melotti passed away at his home on Corso Magenta in Milan on 22 June 1986.
+Melotti died at his home on Corso Magenta in Milan on 22 June 1986.

 Education

 In Florence, Melotti enrolled in the Istituto Tecnico di Firenze and then the Università di Pisa where he studied physics and mathematics.
 Moving to Milan the following year, he enrolled in the Reale Istituto Tecnico Superiore and then continued his studies at the Politecnico di Milano at the School of Applied Industrial Engineering.
 After some time back in Rovereto, Melotti returned to Milan, finishing his degree at the Politecnico in 1924.
 After this, Melotti enrolled at the Accademia di Brera in Milan, working alongside Lucio Fontana under the tutelage of sculptor Adolfo Wildt.